 When you first start out there are so many little niggles with blogging and I get frustrated when I see wording or jargon that I don’t understand.
 It’s not really acceptable to just ignore It hoping it will go away as often we don’t realise the importance of such things and how they can affect SEO.
 That’s what I was doing until recently, okay I was editing the meta description with the snippet editor if I felt it necessary as that was pretty much self-explanatory.

-Also a point to mention is that unless you are using a screen reader you wouldn’t generally see alt tags (unless an image fails to load) however, search engines do, and they index your images based on the alt tags.
+Also, a point to mention is that unless you’re using a screen reader you wouldn’t generally see alt tags (unless an image fails to load) however, search engines do, and they index your images based on the alt tags.
 So it’s doubly important to add them.

 Here’s how you add your alt text.
 Once you’ve added a photo/s you will notice some boxes under the attachment Details.
 See the photo below:

 How do I use It?

 You should write something descriptive about your photo, It doesn’t have to be elaborate, if your photo is for example,Dior Rosy Glow blusher, in the Alt text box you could simply write ‘Dior Rosy Glow blusher compact in Petal Pink’ The idea is that Google will then know what the image is and can include it in image searches/indexing.
 Conversely, if you’re image is purely for decorative purposes only, pretty much like mine in this post then you will still want to add an alt tag but in this case you would write alt=”” this gives a null attribute and the screen reader will then know to ignore the image as it has no real relevance to the written content.

 Amazingly, This is something I wasn’t doing until a few months back, I’ve had to go through all my images and add the alt tags retrospectively which has been a little tedious.
 If you need to do the same then simply edit your post, click on the image to bring up the edit toolbar, then click the pen icon, next, add your chosen alt tag in the box and save.